CamCove-Crichton/newborn-photography/README.md

 ### Unresolved Bugs

 - I have an issue with the cancel button, that it is not responsive on the first click, but only on the 2nd click, so need to look into this and correct
+- My setTimeout function is not working correctly, as it is not dismissing the messages, and still has to be done manually and so I need to look into this

 ## Credits